laustam/2048game/Readme.md

 # 2048

-This bonus game is a simple implementation of the classic 4-by-4 2048 tile game.
+This is a simple implementation of the classic 4-by-4 2048 tile game.
 The game's objective is to merge tiles until the target tile 2048 has been created.

 ## Game Specifications